jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 -   Chargers must display pricing per kWh and above 8kW they must accept contactless payments (below 8KW *can* require an app).
 From November 2025 they must also support at least one roaming payment provider.
 -   Networks must achieve 99% availability, and operators must submit annual up-time reports.
 -   Operators needed to confirm by December 2024 that they had a free 24/365 helpline and then report calls quarterly.
--   Operators must “ensure that reference data and availability data is made available to the public free of charge”  it must be stored in a standard format, [OCPI
+-   Operators must “ensure that reference data and availability data is made available to the public free of charge”; it must be stored in a standard format, [OCPI
     2.2](https://evroaming.org/ocpi-downloads/)

 I'm interested in the data rather than other compliance issues with the others.